 Maine is a wonderful state, featuring some of the country’s most rugged and pristine coastline and forests, historic lighthouses, fresh lobster galore and lots of delicious craft beer.
 Maine is currently home to around 60 breweries, but since it’s generally not a good idea to drink and drive, we took Maine Brew Bus‘ afternoon ‘Drinks About Town’ tour, where we visited two craft breweries and a mead distillery on a rainy Sunday (great timing).
-Our afternoon was packed with delicious tastes, learning and most importantly, a hell of a good time!
+Our afternoon was packed with flavor, learning and most importantly, a hell of a good time!

 Maine Brew Bus’ slogan is “Driving You to Drink Local.”
 The ‘Drinks About Town’ tour started at 1pm at the convenient, centrally located meet up point of the Craft Beer Cellar.
 Our guide Paul signed us in before we boarded the green bus that would be driving us around.
 On board the bus, cutely named Mabel, we found old school lunch boxes that were a hilarious throwback to our childhoods, containing snacks and water.
 The seats next to ours had a Hot Wheels lunch box, and ours was New Kids on the Block.
 We hadn’t had a sip of beer yet and we were already laughing!

 Maine Beer Company